laurenclark/next-strapi-tinaCMS/README.md

 `yarn dev`

-(If you want to run both from root directory you can do with `yarn start-client` and `yarn start-server`, but they need their own terminal instances)
+> If you want to run both from root directory you can do with `yarn start-client` and `yarn start-cms`, but they need their own terminal instances

 ## CMS Setup